shigidane/working-with-github-demo/README.md

 Instructions for students:
 1. Create your code from the last 4 digits of your ID number.
+    a.
 Split them into two numbers and multiply.
-    Example:
-    ID No: 11811234
+        Example: ID No: 11811234
         Code = 12 * 34 = 408
 2. Edit this file
    a.
 Fork this repository
    b.
 Edit the README.md file.
        Edit your respective slot in the section (check Canvas roll call) and place a unique student code.
    c.
 Commit changes
-4. Submit a pull request to merge your changes into the main file.
+3. Submit a pull request to merge your changes into the main file.

 EQ3
 1.